Caleb Baragar

-Caleb Baragar (born April 9, 1994) is an American professional baseball pitcher in the Cleveland Guardians organization.
+Caleb Baragar (born April 9, 1994) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
 He pitched in college baseball for Jackson College and Indiana University.
-Baragar was drafted by the San Francisco Giants in the ninth round of the 2016 MLB draft.
-He made his MLB debut in 2020.
+Baragar was drafted by the San Francisco Giants in the ninth round of the 2016 MLB draft, and made his Major League Baseball (MLB) debut for them in 2020.

 Amateur career

 Bargar attended Jenison High School, where he threw two no hitters.
 He pitched his first two collegiate seasons for Jackson College in 2013 and 2014.
 He transferred to Indiana University for his final two years, in 2015 and 2016.

+During his 2014 offseason, Baragar played collegiate summer baseball for the Kalamazoo Growlers of the Northwoods League.

 Baragar was drafted by the San Francisco Giants in the ninth round (275th overall) of the 2016 MLB draft.

 Professional career

 San Francisco Giants

 After spending parts of four seasons in the minor leagues, in which he was 18–20 with a 3.82 ERA, and being named a 2019 Eastern League Mid-Season All-Star, Baragar was invited to spring training for the Giants in 2020.
-Baragar made the Giants 2020 Opening Day roster and his contract was selected to the 40-man roster.
+Baragar made the Giants' 2020 Opening Day roster and his contract was selected to the 40-man roster.

 He made his MLB debut on July 25, 2020, earning the win after pitching two scoreless innings in relief against the Los Angeles Dodgers.